-The Communications and Public Affairs Division has rota of photographers it regularly uses and arranges a number of shoots each year.
-Contact firstname.lastname@example.org help and advice hiring a photographer, or to pitch an idea for a photo shoot.
+Communications and Public Affairs has a rota of photographers it regularly uses and arranges a number of shoots each year.
+Contact firstname.lastname@example.org for help and advice about hiring a photographer, or to pitch an idea for a photo shoot.

 On the day of the shoot please ensure you inform the subject that Imperial College London would like to use their image and publish it online or in print for the purpose of promoting the College.
 Also tell them that their name may be published with the image(s).

-To gain the permission of an adult being photographed on or off campus, please ask them to complete the Adult consent form PDF, then sign and date the consent form where indicated.
-For any patients who are in an Imperial College London hospital please use the ICHC consent form PDF.
+To gain the permission of an adult being photographed on or off campus, please ask them to complete the Photography Consent Form (PDF) which should be signed and dated where indicated.
+For any patients who are in an Imperial College London hospital, please use the ICHC consent form PDF.